Chapter 11: Stonewait's Gallery

 “Yes, sir.”
 She spoke as politely as she could, “On page 773 of last year’s volume eight.”

 In the brief pause that followed, she looked at the faces that had been twisted in disgust and anger.
 They had attacked her suddenly and gave her no chance to defend herself.
 Clearing her throat, she spoke louder, “I’m the daughter of Bartim Ronamar Lurkuklan, Fourth Circle Knight of Kormar.”

 The mood of the gathered men changed instantly.
 The man who slapped Kanéko blanched.
 The others started to back away, pretending that they had never been involved.

 She expected to feel joy at seeing them cowed, but the expected feeling never came.
 Instead, her throat burned, and she was disgusted at herself.
-She had to use her own father’s fame to avoid conflict before.
+She had never used her own father’s fame to avoid conflict before.
 She never had to.
 Everyone had already known who she was.

 Falkin cocked his head.
-He seemed unfazed by her declaration.
+He seemed unimpressed by her declaration.
 “Do you have proof?”

 Kanéko nodded.
 She fished into her trousers and pulled out a leather wallet.
 On the front was her father’s shield, the symbol of his land with the bartim crest underneath it.
 She flipped it open.
 On one side was a color illustration of herself and a golden seal from the Stonewait’s artist.
 On the other was a description of her family along with her physical appearance.
 She handed it to Falkin.

 Mardas sputtered, “I-I—”